joshgamer474/GBCEmulator/readme.md

 ## Issues

-Currently all of blargg's cpu .gb tests pass individually, however the all-in-one cpu_instrs.gb does not and stops after supposedly passing cpu test 07-jr,jp,call,ret,rst.gb

-Games currently do not boot as they get stuck in an infinite loop - probably related to blargg's cpu_instrs.gb issue.
+Games currently do not boot as they get stuck in an infinite instruction loop.

 # TODO